-1 more missing, when there are no more murdered.
-They will 2 be honoured when traditions are restored; when women are 3 empowered; when communities are built up, when children 4 are embraced, raised with their language, with their 5 ability to go between one world and another; and when the 6 worlds return to a two-row path.
+I want to tell you about the stories.
+I want to honour the family members in our group to ensure that their loss is never experienced again.
+That is how the families will be honoured; that is how they will be commemorated.
+They will be remembered when the violence stops.
+They will be honoured when they -- there are no more missing, when there are no more murdered.
+They will be honoured when traditions are restored; when women are empowered; when communities are built up, when children are embraced, raised with their language, with their billity to go between one world and another; and when the worlds return to a two-row path.

-7 I'm not going to speak to you today about 8 human rights; I'm going to speak to you about the humans.
-9 What did they tell you?
+I'm not going to speak to you today about human rights; I'm going to speak to you about the humans.
+What did they tell you?
 What did you hear?
-What did they 10 need?
-I want you, when you prepare your report and you 11 think about all that you have heard, is to ground yourself 12 in the critics.
+What did they need?
+I want you, when you prepare your report and you think about all that you have heard, is to ground yourself in the critics.
 There have been many; some criticism fair, some unfair.
-I have the unenviable task of being 13 14 critical.
-I don't like saying critical things to people 15 but in order for you to be honest about what you're doing 16 you're going to need to do that.
+I have the unenviable task of being critical.
+I don't like saying critical things to people but in order for you to be honest about what you're doing you're going to need to do that.

-17 So as a bit of a roadmap for the remaining 18 time, I'm going to reintroduce you the families in our 19 group; to remind you of the promises that you made to the 20 families that came before you; to remind you what the 21 families told you both inside and outside the Inquiry 22 about the work that you needed to do; and to tell you how 23 the families have attempted to act with integrity, and 24 what they need from this Inquiry process.
+So as a bit of a roadmap for the remaining time, I'm going to reintroduce you the families in our group; to remind you of the promises that you made to the families that came before you; to remind you what the families told you both inside and outside the Inquiry about the work that you needed to do; and to tell you how the families have attempted to act with integrity, and what they need from this Inquiry process.